 - Countdown to release on socials

-- CTA to fans on socials - directly asking them to pre-save, DL, view, etc.
+- CTA to fans on socials - directly asking them to pre-save, download, view, etc.

-- Offer incentives to fans - Instant Grats, merch packs, exclusive tracks, autographed items, VIP meet and greets
+- Offer incentives to fans - Instant gratification, merch packs, exclusive tracks, autographed items, VIP meet and greets

 - Invite other artists, friends, influencers to share the release on their socials and do the same for them

-- CRM - collect emails and send out newsletters via Mailchimp etc. inviting fans to pre-save, download, view etc.
+- CRM - collect emails and send out newsletters via Mailchimp, inviting fans to pre-save, download, and view.

 - Update all tour dates and enable direct messaging on Bandsintown

-- Consider expanding digital real estate - join and utilize TikTok, Triller, Snapchat etc. if your audience
+- Consider expanding digital real estate - join and utilize TikTok, Triller, Snapchat, etc.

 You may fill out a marketing drivers form and not receive feedback.
-This does not mean we haven't received and/or reviewed the form but, we receive a lot of forms and have to action the ones that we feel DSP's will pay attention to and further, funnel up requests based on DSP demands and expectations.
+This does not mean we haven't received or reviewed your submission.
+We receive several playlisting submission requests daily and may not be able to provide updates to all submissions.
 If we land any pitches for you, we will communicate so you can share the word!